VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch02/ch02_probability_measure_click_models.md

 measurability of $\mathcal{T}V$ can require additional topological assumptions (e.g., compact $\mathcal{A}$ and upper semicontinuity) or application of a measurable selection theorem.
 Contraction still holds under boundedness and $0 \le \gamma < 1$.

 !!! note "Advanced: Measurable Selection (argmax existence)"
+    You can safely skip this note on a first read; it only matters if you want to understand the topological “fine print” that makes optimal policies measurable in continuous spaces.

     **The problem:** For each state $s$, the Bellman optimality equation requires finding $a^*(s) = \arg\max_a Q(s,a)$.
 But knowing that a maximum *exists* at each $s$ doesn't guarantee that the mapping $s \mapsto a^*(s)$ is *measurable*---and if it's not measurable, the "optimal policy" cannot be evaluated as a random variable.

     **Why this is subtle:** The supremum of measurable functions is measurable, but the argmax need not be.
 The set of maximizers $A^*(s) = \{a : Q(s,a) = \sup_{a'} Q(s,a')\}$ varies with $s$, and selecting one element from each set in a measurable way is non-trivial (this is an Axiom of Choice problem with measurability constraints).